Reporting Required By Manufacturers Of New High-Cost Prescription Drugs

 How to Provide Notice to the Attorney General’s Office

-Please send the notices required under Sections (b) and (c) above (the 3 day notice and 30 day notice, respectively) to: AGO.email@example.com.
-While the Attorney General’s Office does not require the use of a standardized form, written notice must be timely provided with all of the information required by the relevant statutory section.
+Please send the notices required under Sections (b) and (c) above (the 3 day notice and 30 day notice, respectively) to: AGO.firstname.lastname@example.org.
+Notice must be timely provided, in PDF format only, with all the information required by the relevant statutory section.
 If you have questions related to the provision of notice, you may send those questions to the email address above in advance of the due date of the notice.